Mudéjar art

-The term Mudejar art was coined by the art historian José Amador de los Ríos y Serrano in reference to the Mudéjars who played a leading role in introducing Islamic derived decorative elements into the Iberian Christian kingdoms.
-The Mudéjars were the Muslims who remained in the former areas of Al-Andalus after Christian reconquest in the Middle Ages and were able to practice their religion to a limited degree.
-Therefore, Mudéjar art is valuable in that it represents peaceful coexistence between Muslims and Christians during the medieval era, although it should be noted all Muslims and Jews in Spain eventually were forced to convert to Christianity or exiled between the late 1400s and early-to-mid-1500s.
+The term Mudejar art was coined by the art historian José Amador de los Ríos y Serrano in reference to the Mudéjars, who played a leading role in introducing Islamic derived decorative elements into the Iberian Christian kingdoms.
+The Mudéjars were the Muslims who remained in the former areas of Al-Andalus after the Christian Reconquista in the Middle Ages and were allowed to practice their religion to a limited degree.
+Mudéjar art is valuable in that it represents peaceful co-existence between Muslims and Christians during the medieval era, although all Muslims and Jews in Spain eventually were forced to convert to Christianity or exiled between the late 15th century and the early-to-mid 16th century.

 The Mudéjar decorative elements were developed in Iberia specially in the context of historic architecture.
-There was a revival in the late 19th and early 20th century Spain and Portugal as Neo-Mudéjar style.
+There was a revival in the late-19th and the early-20th-century Spain and Portugal as Neo-Mudéjar style.